dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 You can see a running version of this code at [www.damianhelme.com/crudbasic](www.damianhelme.com/crudbasic)

 ## Overview
-This user interacts with each data entity through a separate HTML page for each of the following:
+The user interacts with each data entity through separate HTML pages for each of the following:

   * creating a new instance
   * listing all existing instances